1 Name of Medicine

 6.5 Nature and Contents of Container

-Bimzelx 160 mg solution for injections in pre-filled syringe.
+Bimzelx 160 mg solution for injection in pre-filled syringe.

-One mL pre-filled syringe (type I glass) with a fluoropolymer-laminated bromobutyl rubber stopper, staked 27 G, ½" thin wall needle, and a polypropylene rigid needle shield assembled in a passive safety device.
+One mL pre-filled syringe (type I glass) with a fluoropolymer-laminated bromobutyl rubber stopper, staked 27 G, ½" thin wall needle, and a rigid needle shield (consisting of a thermoplastic elastomer needle cover and a polypropylene rigid shield) assembled in a passive safety device.

 Pack size of 2 pre-filled syringes.